Bring some ghoulish good fun to your party with these wickedly delicious Easy Witch Finger Cookies (Halloween Cookies)!

 - Take the dough out of the fridge.
 Break off pieces and form them into finger shapes.

 - Press an almond into one end to resemble a fingernail.
-Arrange it on the baking tray.
-Use a knife to cut creases into the fingers to simulate knuckles.
+Place it on the baking tray.
+Use a knife or wooden skewer to cut creases into the fingers to simulate knuckles.

 - Bake for 15–20 minutes, until the fingers are slightly browned.
 Take them out and allow them to cool.